Los Tacos Del Gordo

 Where the Caribbean Coast Feeds Its Own

 Cartagena de Indias has always eaten at street level.
 Long before the walled city's restaurant scene attracted international attention, the city's real food culture played out on its corners and carreteras: fritanga vendors working iron vats of chicharrón, enyucado sellers near the market gates, and the persistent smell of garlic and achiote drifting from doorways on Carrera 7.
-Los Tacos Del Gordo occupies that same street-level register, on one of the city's main arteries, where the rhythm of the neighbourhood sets the terms rather than the other way around.
-Approaching the address, the context is immediately commercial and local rather than curated for tourism — which, in a city where the historic centre has been heavily repositioned for international visitors, carries its own significance.
-For more on how this fits into the broader eating picture, see our full Carthagene Des Indes restaurants guide.
+Los Tacos Del Gordo occupies that same street-level register on Carrera 7, where the rhythm of the neighbourhood sets the terms rather than the other way around.
+Approaching the address, the context is immediately commercial and local rather than curated for tourism, which, in a city where the historic centre has been heavily repositioned for international visitors, carries its own significance.

 The Taco Format on the Caribbean Coast